 Once you have created a questionnaire in your preferred language and added other languages, upload the translation files.
 These files must be in a specific format for survey questions to be translated correctly.

 You can also add a question and answer translations manually.
 You can display a custom logo, header, footer, button text, validation message, thank you page, and lot more based on the customer’s chosen language.
 Survey administrators can also add a page title, description, and header text targeted for search engines.
 This information can help optimize the survey for local search results.

 Learn more: How to import language translations in the survey

-To view data for a specific language on the dashboard, you can filter data based on language.
-You can also set language-based data filters, and the reports will be generated for the data that match the criteria.
-Now you can view or download the language-specific report under the report options.
-You can also export raw data of multilingual surveys in Excel and CSV formats.
+To view data for a specific language on the dashboard, you can filter data based on the language.
+You can also generate, share, and export reports for the selected criteria in Excel and CSV formats.
+Find a wide range of options to view or download the language-specific report under the report options.

 Learn more: How to generate reports of a multilingual survey